 (We also get a hint that God might be waiting until we’re “trained” to marry us off.
 Never mind that God marries off plenty of people who aren’t even remotely ready, that nobody is exempt from learning to love, and that we’re training for a lot more than just marriage…but pull me back from the rabbit trail…)

 Training.
 I love it.
 Something about those training montages in movies gets me pumped.
 Rocky.
 The Matrix.
 Any superhero origin film.
 The entire Harry Potter series.
 The hero doesn’t get kid gloves; he must adapt and learn, or he’ll be hosed.
 It’s a calling out, a strengthening and preparation for a mythic role.
 And he is usually guided by an old sage who cares enough about his welfare to show him the way, equip him for survival.

 Honestly, if we learned to see our lives’ trials more like Shifu’s rigor towards Po, or de la Vega’s harshness towards Alejandro, we might start seeing God differently.

 Singleness has its own training.
 We, too, love just reading about it (right?); it makes us feel like we’re “on the way”.
 God is our sage, showing us the ropes.

 But to what great arena, what great mission, is God calling us singles?

 True love is brutal, and so its training must be.
-I’ll make a bold statement here: in my experience, many of the deep kingdom secrets of love are not found in typical advice to Christian singles.
-Tragically, they’re often left to the marriage books.
 Love isn’t cushy.
 It’s going to cost everything you have.
 For Jesus, it was a cross.
-It will demand of you.

-Why wait until marriage to start becoming the awesome spouse you’ve envisioned yourself being?
+So why wait until marriage to start becoming the awesome spouse you’ve envisioned becoming?
 What if we could start…right now?